 2.5.3.
 TP2 may be performed by measuring the torque and speed at the right-side axle (corrected by K2(1)) to determine the sum of R1 and R2, and measuring the torque and speed at the left-side axle (corrected by K2(2)) to determine R3.

+2.6.
+Fuel cell architectures

+2.6.1.
+The power determination reference points for Fuel cell architectures (example in Figure 29) are generally the mechanical power output shaft(s) of any electric machines that provide mechanical power to the road.

+Figure 29

+Example of power determination reference point for a Fuel cell architecture